JustArchi/ArchiKitchen/files/bloat/README.txt

 - clean.txt -> Files/folders from this list will be moved to $ACTIVE_PROJECT/bloatware folder.
 They WILL be included in output .zip but WON'T be flashed.
 "Bloating" after debloating is possible.
 - remove.txt -> Files/folders from this list will be removed permanently from the $ACTIVE_PROJECT.
 "Bloating" is not possible after debloating.

-So if you want to give your user freedom in restoring APKs from output .zip, i.e. through AROMA.
+So if you want to give your users freedom in restoring APKs from output .zip, i.e. through AROMA.
 Use clean.txt If you simply want to remove permanently bloatware from your ROM, use remove.txt

 You may also use both clean.txt and remove.txt.
 For example I'm using such combination for removing all installable Google APKs from the market while only cleaning Samsung APKs.